NHeoShadow/obsidian-vault/All Notes/The Three Branches of the Philippine National Government.md

-In the Philippine National Government, especially to that created by virtue of The [1987 Philippine Constitution](https://www.officialgazette.gov.ph/constitutions/1987-constitution/), there are three Branches of the Philippine National Government, namely the Executive Department, the Legislative Department, and the Judiciary Department.
+In the Philippine National Government, especially to that created by virtue of The [1987 Philippine Constitution](https://www.officialgazette.gov.ph/constitutions/1987-constitution/), there are three **co-equal** Branches of the Philippine National Government, namely the Executive Department, the Legislative Department, and the Judiciary Department.

 ### Executive Department
 The Executive Department is responsible for the execution of all laws created by the Congress.
 In the 1987 Philippine Constitution, the President is the Head of the Executive Department.